-Quartz grains of sub-samples that were analyzed for 40 Ar/ 39 Ar were mounted in epoxy resin and carbon coated for the JEOL JXA-8530F hyperprobe field emission electron probe microanalyzer (EPMA) at Utrecht Universiteit (UU; The Netherlands) to define the elemental compositions of 1) the host quartz, 2) minerals that are present in fluid inclusions, filled cavities, or fractures, and 3) mineral inclusions in the quartz.
-For this analysis, an accelerating voltage of 15 kV and a beam current of 8 nA for host rock (quartz) and 7 nA for mineral inclusions are used with beam sizes of 10 μm and 1 μm, respectively.
-The elements analyzed are Si, Ti, Al, Fe, Mn, Ca, Na, K, P, Cl, F, Ba, and Zr.
-The data are calibrated using Icelandic rhyolite glass (ATHO-G) and basalt glass (KL2-G) standards that were both measured with a beam size of 10 μm multiple times before and

-197 after measurements of the samples.
+Quartz grains of sub-samples that were analysed for 40Ar / 39Ar were mounted in epoxy resin and carbon-coated for the JEOL JXA-8530F Hyperprobe field emission electron probe micro-analyser (EPMA) at Utrecht Universiteit (UU; the Netherlands) to define the elemental compositions of (1) the host quartz; (2) minerals that are present in fluid inclusions, filled cavities, or fractures; and (3) mineral inclusions in the quartz.
+For this analysis, an accelerating voltage of 15 kV and a beam current of 8 nA for host rock (quartz) and 7 nA for mineral inclusions are used with beam sizes of 10 and 1 μm, respectively.
+The elements analysed are Si, Ti, Al, Fe, Mn, Ca, Na, K, P, Cl, F, Ba, and Zr.
+The data are calibrated using Icelandic rhyolite glass (ATHO-G) and basalt glass (KL2-G) standards that were measured with a beam size of 10 μm multiple times both before and after measurements of the samples.

-198 3 Results
+3 Results

-The age spectra of the in vacuo stepwise crushing of the quartz samples are plotted in Figure 4.
-All samples show typical release patterns with unrealistically old apparent ages (>6 Ga) in the initial 10 % of 39 Ar_K released.
+The age spectra of the in vacuo stepwise crushing of the quartz samples are plotted in Fig. 4.
+All samples show typical release patterns with unrealistically old apparent ages (> 6 Ga) in the initial 10 % of 39Ar_K released.
 Note that samples Rursee 1a BNV and Rursee 1b BNV are measured in two different experiments on subsets from the same irradiated sample, yielding different results.
 A lighter pestle (68 g) has been used for the sample Rursee 1a BNV than for sample Rursee 1b BNV (69.5 g) and all other samples.